-Our exploration activities and proposed budget for 2018 will continue to focus on the Goldstrike, Black Pine and Kinsley projects, that are all located in the prolific Great Basin within Utah, Idaho and Nevada, respectively.
+Our exploration activities and proposed budget for the second half of 2018 continue to focus on the Goldstrike and Black Pine projects, which are located in the prolific Great Basin within Utah and Idaho respectively.
 Goldstrike, Kinsley and Black Pine all feature Carlin-style, shallow, oxide gold targets with district scale potential.
-Following the publication of Goldstrike's maiden independent resource estimate, we are rapidly advancing exploration to expand the resource and have committed to a PEA study.
+All three projects were historical past producing run of mine heap leach operations in the 1980s and 1990s.
+Following the publication of the PEA on Goldstrike (the "Goldstrike PEA") we are continuing our exploration program in order to expand the underlying resource and maximise the scalability potential of the project.